Iran warns of 'strong responses' as Israel's attacks on Lebanon threaten ceasefire

 - CEASEFIRE UNDER THREAT: The truce between the United States and Iran was in doubt this morning following Israel's deadly new attacks on Lebanon.
 Iran said the strikes, which killed hundreds, were a "grave violation" of the deal and warned of "strong responses."
 America and Israel insisted Lebanon was not included in the ceasefire, though mediator Pakistan says it was.

 - HORMUZ WARNING: There was little sign that the crucial Strait of Hormuz trade route had meaningfully reopened despite American claims of an increase in traffic.
-Iran even suggested it had put sea mines into the waterway as it offered alternative routes for the few ships transiting the strait.
+Iran even suggested it had put sea mines in the waterway as it offered alternative routes for the few ships transiting the strait.

 - INSIGHTS AND ANALYSIS: Get exclusive analysis and insight into the Middle East conflict by becoming an NBC News subscriber.